jluchman/domir/README.md

 the function.

-`domin` estimates models for all possible subsets of the terms submitted to it by repeatedly calling different models and collecting their results. `domin` takes inspiration from the `apply` family of functions and works in a similar way - invoking repeated function calls from three ‘building block’ arguments:
+`domin` estimates models for all possible subsets of the terms submitted to it by repeatedly calling different models using different subsets of terms and collecting their results for processing/averaging. `domin` takes inspiration from the `apply` family of functions and works in a similar way - invoking repeated function calls from three ‘building block’ arguments:

 1.  a formula
 2.  a modeling function
-3.  list of instructions to call an extractor function that obtains a model fit metric
+3.  list of instructions to call an extractor function that obtains a model fit statistic

 You can think of `domin` as repeatedly invoking the following process:

-`modeling_function(formula) |> fit_metric()`
+`modeling_function(formula) |> fit_statistic()`

-Hence, the modeling function is called using the formula input (i.e., a subset of the formuala elements) as its argument and the results of the modeling function are are ‘piped’ to the fit metric function that is used for dominance statistic computation.
+Hence, the modeling function is called using the formula input with a subset of terms and the results of the modeling function are are ‘piped’ to the fit statistic function that is used for dominance statistic computation.

-In the sections below, each of the three arguments to `domin` is discussed in greater detail.
+In the sections below, each of the three arguments to `domin` are discussed in greater detail.

 ## 1) Formula